ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/cubeserver.md

 ### Required Properties

-The user needs to set the following properties in order to configure the IONOS Cloud Resource:
+The user needs to set the following properties in order to configure the IONOS CLOUD Resource:

 * `datacenterConfig`
 * `template`